Today (September 14, 2016): Review of The Gritti Palace, Venice’s most famous luxury hotel.

 - Overall experience: excellent: 8,5/10

-- Save money: enjoy free VIP amenities when booking via Virtuoso (e.g. upgrade, daily breakfast, $100 USD food & beverage credit, early check-in, and late check-out).
+- Save money: get complimentary VIP perks at The Gritti Palace when booking via Virtuoso (e.g. upgrade, daily breakfast, $100 USD food & beverage credit, early check-in, and late check-out).

 - Prebook your transfer from Venice Airport to the hotel.
 A private transfer in a speed boat, over the lagoon and through the small canals of Venice, is the way to arrive at the hotel.
 I booked a private water taxi (100 euros) using this website and I was extremely pleased with their service.
 It is not just an airport-to-hotel transfer, but a memorable sightseeing journey through Venice’s canals that is worth the money.

 - Read my tips for preparing your trip in time.